laekettavong/graphql-passport-authentication/README.md

-# auth-graphql-starter
+# graphql-passport-authentication
-Starter project from a GraphQL course on Udemy.com - Section 3!
+Simple React authentication app using GraphQL and Passport.
+The project was built on top of a scaffolding repo for an online GraphQL course.